Passaic Bergen Hudson Transit Project

-The purpose of the Passaic-Bergen-Hudson Transit Project is to prepare a technical update and assessment for the restoration of passenger service along the New York, Susquehanna and Western Railway (NYS&W) between Hawthorne and Hackensack.
-Additional analysis will address potential challenges and opportunities to extend service into Hudson County and connect to the Hudson-Bergen Light Rail Transit System (HBLRTS).
-The study builds on previous efforts and considers a range of modal options, station locations, and the potential of transit friendly land uses along the corridor.
+The purpose of the Passaic-Bergen-Hudson Transit Project is to prepare a technical update and assessment for the restoration of passenger service along the New York, Susquehanna and Western Railway (NYS&W) between Hawthorne and Paterson in Passaic County and Hackensack in Bergen County.
+Additional analysis will address potential challenges and opportunities to extend service into Hudson County and connect to the Hudson-Bergen Light Rail (HBLR) in North Bergen.
+The project builds on previous efforts and considers the current conditions, a range of modal options, station locations, and the potential of transit friendly land uses along the corridor.

-The study's initial steps include data collection and the establishment of study goals and objectives, followed by the development of a long list of alternatives that will include a range of modes and station stops.
-The study team will develop a methodology to screen the long list to determine a short list.
+The project's initial steps include data collection and the establishment of project goals and objectives, followed by the development of a long list of alternatives that will include a range of modes and alignments.
+The project team will develop a methodology to screen the long list to determine a short list.
 The short list will be developed in more detail including concept engineering, operations, cost, and ridership analysis.

-The Current Conditions Study began in Summer 2018 and is expected to be completed in Fall 2019.
-Partners in the study include NJ TRANSIT and Passaic, Bergen, and Hudson Counties.
+The Passaic-Bergen-Hudson Transit Project Current Conditions Study began in Summer 2018 and is expected to be completed in the first half of 2021.
+The study is sponsored by NJ TRANSIT with input by Passaic, Bergen, and Hudson Counties.

 SERVICE HISTORY AND GROWTH